MicroMinion/mm-platform/README.md

 MicroMinion platform is a secure messaging layer that allows applications to establish end-to-end connectivity between two nodes using a variety of underlying transport mechanisms.

-At the same time, it also acts as a local pub-sub system.
+It is also a local pub/sub broker

 ## Installation